FAIRmat-NFDI/cookiecutter-nomad-plugin/nomad-{{cookiecutter.plugin_name}}/README.md

 mkdocs serve
 ```

+### Template update

+We use cruft to update the project based on template changes.
+A `cruft-update.yml` is included in Github workflows to automatically check for updates and create pull requests to apply updates.
+Follow the [instructions](https://github.blog/changelog/2022-05-03-github-actions-prevent-github-actions-from-creating-and-approving-pull-requests/) on how to enable Github Actions to create pull requests.

+To run the check for updates locally, follow the instructions on [`cruft` website](https://cruft.github.io/cruft/#updating-a-project).

 ### License
 Distributed under the terms of the `{{cookiecutter.license}}`_ license, "nomad-{{cookiecutter.plugin_name}}" is free and open source software